 It is simple to use and allows a clean, hygienic alternative to current pouch disposal techniques.
-The material being flushed away is biodegradable.
-It takes the same amount of time to biodegrade as normal faeces being flushed away down the toilet.

 Two-piece pouches

 These pouches have a flange that fits round the stoma and stays in place for several days, with separate pouches that are attached to it.